The Ultimate Staycation Road Trip in Devon and Cornwall

 Beesands

 Tow your sailboat, bring your fishing rod and make camp for the day.
 The mile-long shingle beach backs onto a nature reserve and offers a picture-perfect backdrop.
-My grandparents lived in one of the nearby villages and we visited Beesands often as a family when I was younger.
+My grandparents lived in one of the nearby villages, and we visited Beesands often as a family when I was younger.

-Why not hop over to the neighbouring beach of Slapton Sands, located between Kingsbridge and Dartmouth.
+Why not hop over to the neighbouring beach of Slapton Sands, located between Kingsbridge and Dartmouth?

-Eat: Make sure you stop by Britannia at the Beach, a BYOB beach shack-style cafe that serves the catch of the day seafood on a beachfront location.
+Where to Eat: Make sure you stop by Britannia at the Beach, a BYOB beach shack-style cafe that serves the catch of the day seafood on a beachfront location.

 Locations to visit nearby: Salcombe, Dartmouth and Kingsbridge.